KevinGrant12/crypto-clopse/content/collections/articles/safemoon-protocol-safely-book-your-trip-to-the-moon.md

 ---
+id: b4683e62-5677-4b45-8c55-eefa0c1475b2
+blueprint: articles
-title: 'SafeMoon Protocol: Secure Your Rocket Ride to the Moon'
+title: 'SafeMoon Crypto: Secure Your Rocket Ride to the Moon'
 key_points:
   - 'What is SafeMoon Protocol?'
   - 'Where and how to buy SafeMoon'